bolderbrush10/SearchlightAssault/README.md

 _control.lua_             - handles event registrations & filtering, calls behavior from the control-*.lua files

 _control-searchlight.lua_ - controls foe seeking behavior, range-boosting behavior, etc. Interacts with other control-* files.
-_control-turtle.lua_      - behaviors for the dummy-entity that the spotlight "attacks" to render a light at surface locations
+_control-turtle.lua_      - behaviors for the dummy-entity that the searchlight "attacks" to render a light at surface locations
 _control-forces.lua_      - sets up the forces assigned to hidden entities and handles force migrations _control-items.lua_       - converts items in blueprints to the base versions of boosted turrets _control-common.lua_      - data structures to be shared across control-* files and functions for maintaining them